 The EUI Library Catalogue can be used for bibliography-building and exporting bibliographical metadata.

-Book reviews are available in the New York Review of Books; London Review of Books and Times Literary Supplement.
-Paper versions of these publications are also available on the left side of the entry-level floor at the Badia Library.
+Book reviews are available in the New York Review of Books, London Review of Books and Times Literary Supplement.
+Paper versions of these publications are also available on the left side of the issue-desk floor at the Badia Library.

-The Library maintains a Bibliography of the Global Financial Crisis (38th ed., May 2018) and a Bibliography of Academia (9th ed., July 2018).
+The Library maintains a Bibliography of Academia (10th ed.
+April 2019) and a Bibliography of the Global Financial Crisis (38th ed.
+May 2018).
 All works are in the collection.

 EconLit is an online database of worldwide economics literature, providing bibliographical records, article abstracts and links to EUI full-text journals.